Rescheduling Recurring Services

 The final outcome of our procedure in Example 1 can be neatly summarized by looking at the resulting quarterly extinguisher Service on the Location Page after we have made the changes we wanted to.

-You can see that we had a quarterly Recurring Service, that was next due in June 2016 -- then we decided that that one instance of this Recurring Service couldn't be done until July -- so we created a Job, added our upcoming June Service to that Job, and then changed the due on date for that Job (and all the Services that we included on it) to be due one month later, in July.
+You can see that we had a quarterly Recurring Service, that was next due in June 2024 -- then we decided that that one instance of this Recurring Service couldn't be done until July -- so we created a Job, added our upcoming June Service to that Job, and then changed the due on date for that Job (and all the Services that we included on it) to be due one month later, in July.

 We didn't do anything to the Recurring Service itself.
 All we did was take a single upcoming Service instance, added it to a Job, and then changed when we wanted to have that single Service instance due.

-The result is what we would expect: we selected one Service (from the next due "queue" that our quarterly Recurring Service generated for us), and then changed when we want to perform that one Service.
+The result is what we would expect: we selected one Service (from the next due "queue" that our quarterly Recurring Service generated for us), and then changed when we wanted to perform that one Service.
 This is why only our June Service was delayed by 1-month, and not our entire Recurring Service's frequency cycle.

-Example 2
+Example 2:

 Changing the "Next Due" date of an upcoming Recurring Service AND making all future instances of that Recurring Service shift by the same amount we shift the "Next Due" Service by.